brakmic/BlockchainStore/README.md

 > `store.insertProductIntoCart(0);`

-Let's see what's in the cart?
+Let's see what's in the cart.
 Note that here we don't use a **transaction** which'd try to change the state on the blockchain but instead just a *.call()* that simply returns the current values.

 > `store.getCart.call();`